Gain specialist knowledge and practical skills for the teaching of academic subjects in English.

 English as a Medium of Instruction (EMI), also sometimes referred to as English-medium teaching or bilingual education, is seen as a crucial aspect of helping institutions internationalise their offer and prepare their students for a globalised job market.

-If you work as an educator in this field already, or aspire to do so, this master’s course (subject to final approval) offers you a unique opportunity to acquire specialised knowledge, skills and expertise in this rapidly-expanding area.
+If you work as an educator in this field already, or aspire to do so, this master’s course offers you a unique opportunity to acquire specialised knowledge, skills and expertise in this rapidly-expanding area.

 This course covers everything from EMI policy design to classroom pedagogy and strategies for intercultural communication with diverse student groups.